 This Patient Information Leaflet summarizes the most important information about EpiPen® and EpiPen Jr®.
-If you would like more information, talk to your health care professional.
-You can ask your pharmacist or health care professional for information about EpiPen® and EpiPen Jr® that is written for health care professionals.
+If you would like more information, talk to your healthcare provider.
+You can ask your pharmacist or healthcare provider for information about EpiPen® and EpiPen Jr® that is written for health professionals.

-For more information and video instructions on the use of EpiPen® and EpiPen Jr®, go to www.epipen.com or call 1-800-395-3376 medicine and no needle.
+For more information and video instructions on the use of EpiPen® and EpiPen Jr®, go to www.epipen.com or call 1-800-395-3376.

 What are the ingredients in EpiPen® and EpiPen Jr®?
 Active Ingredients: Epinephrine